joeromero/docs/maps_api.md

 # General Concepts

-The following concepts are the same for every endpoint in the API except it's noted explicitly.
+The following concepts are the same for every endpoint in the API except when it's noted explicitly.

 ## Auth

 By default, users do not have access to private tables in CartoDB.
 In order to create maps where private tables are involved, the user needs to use the API Key.
-Some of the endpoints also need the API Key to be called, like named map creation.
+Some of the endpoints also need the API Key to be included (e.g. creating a named map).

 To execute an authorized request, api_key=YOURAPIKEY should be added to the request URL.
 The param can be also passed as POST param.